 Website can be confusing regarding what’s in stock

 Target doesn’t have the biggest selection of gardening soil, but it can deliver what it does offer with impressive speed.
 Same-day delivery in many areas comes courtesy of Shipt (a delivery service Target acquired in late 2017) on nearly anything you can buy in-store.
 Same-day delivery is available in most metropolitan areas nationwide and costs about $10 (or can be free with a Shipt membership), so you can get a limited number of soils to your door within just a few hours.
-While there are no extra fees associated with this service, consider tipping the delivery driver.

 If you’re willing to wait a bit longer for your delivery, the number of options available increases greatly.
 Get topsoil, potting soil, fertilizer, and more—or pick out a new set of gardening tools to match.
 Most orders over $35 come with free two-day shipping, and Target customers rave about the company’s quality products, affordable prices, and variety of products and departments for one-stop shopping.